 Each day the kidney filters 180 L of fluid and more than 500 g of sodium.
 The balance between how much salt and water is filtered and how much is excreted in the urine has a huge impact on your blood pressure.

 The kidney regulates salt and water excretion and the kidney function is crucial in the regulation of blood pressure.
 In the western world high blood pressure (hypertension) is a major health problem which has fatal consequences such as renal failure, stroke and myocardial infarction.
 The mechanisms behind the development and maintenance of hypertension are largely unknown despite intense research.

-We suggest that changes in kidney function are involved in development of hypertension.
-This is supported by the fact that transplantation of kidneys from hypertensive patiens to normotensive patiens makes recipients hypertensive and vice versa.
+We suggest that changes in kidney function are involved in the development of hypertension.

+Our aim is to understand how the renal vasculature functions during normal conditions and during disease-states such as hypertension and diabetes.
 We investigate the mechanisms regulating the excretory function of the kidney.
 This includes control of renal blood flow (RBF), glomerular filtration rate (GFR) and the renin-angiotensin system.
-We focus on intercellular communication via gap junctions, vascular regulation via K+ and Ca2+ channels, the sympathetic nervous system and changes in renal autoregulation
+We focus on the structure of the vascular tree, intercellular communication via gap junctions, vascular regulation via ion channels, the sympathetic nervous system and changes in renal autoregulation.

 Intercellular communication in the kidney

-Gap junctions between vascular smooth muscle cells and endothelial cells allow signals to travel between cells.
+Gap junctions allow signals to travel between cells.
+In the renal vasculature gap junctions are found between vascular smooth muscle cells, between endothelial cells and between vascular smooth muscle cells - endothelial cells.
 Stimulation in one part of an arteriole leads to a response at a distant site.
 We have shown that this signal conduction participates in renal autoregulation.
 Also, the control of the renin-angiotensin system depends on functional gap junctions.
 This implicates gap junctions as a major contributor in the control of renal hemodynamics.